ExReg: Wide-range Photo Exposure Correction via a Multi-dimensional Regressor with Attention: Proposed Method

 \section{Proposed Method}

-As shown in Fig. \ref{fig:archall}, our ExReg consists of two components: multi-exposure generation network (MEGNet) and exposure regression network (RegNet).
+\CCH{ As shown in \Cref{fig:archall}, our ExReg consists of two components: multi-exposure generation network (MEGNet) and exposure regression network (RegNet).
 First, given an RGB input image $I$ with an arbitrary exposure setting, MEGNet generates four images; two of them are less exposed while the others are more exposed than the input image.
 With the four derived images and the input one, RegNet predicts the correct exposure values over the spatial domain and produces the output image $Y$ by attention-based regression.
-The details of each component are elaborated on in the following subsections.
+The details of each component are elaborated on in the following subsections. \CCHR{For better readability, the definition of the notations used in the proposed method are summarized in \Cref{tab:notation}.} }